Licensing & Issues at the MA Division of Professional Licensure

 The Order to Show Cause

 At some point in their lifetime, many licensees and businesses receive Complaints (i.e. an Order to Show Cause) from their license governing Board within the Massachusetts Division of Professional Licensure.
-Generally, an Order to Show Cause arises as the result of an inspection or a complaint filed by a client with the Board within the Division of Professional Licensure under which you or your business is licensed and regulated.
+Generally, an Order to Show Cause arises as the result of an inspection or a dispute filed by a patron with the Board within the Division of Professional Licensure under which you or your business is licensed and regulated.

 You Must NEVER Ignore An Order to Show Cause – Your Livelihood Is At Stake